Eddie White (director)

-Edward Alexander White (born 9 October 1981), known as Eddie White, is an Australian writer/director and co-founder of The People's Republic Of Animation.
-White won an Australian Film Institute (AFI) Award for Short Animation for The Cat Piano (2009).
-The film was also shortlisted for an Academy Award for Best Short Animated Film in 2010.
+Edward Alexander White, known as Eddie White, is an Australian writer/director and co-founder of The People's Republic Of Animation.
+His short animated film The Cat Piano (2009) won an Australian Film Institute (AFI) Award for Short Animation, and was also shortlisted for an Academy Award for Best Short Animated Film in 2010.

-Biography
+Early life and education

-White was born in Adelaide, South Australia.
+Edward Alexander White was born in Adelaide, South Australia.

 He graduated from the Flinders University Drama Centre where he majored in Drama Performance.

+Career

+White was a co-founder of The People's Republic Of Animation in 2003, with James Calvert, Hugh Nguyen, Brodie McCrossin, and Sam White.

 White made his directorial debut in 2003, writing and directing his first animated music video The Bomb (Sixxx Legs) for Triple J unearthed band The Fuzz.
 He followed up in 2005 writing and co-directing his first short film, Fritz Gets Rich.
 He created and directed the short series Errorism: a comedy of terrors an animation that centred on a hopeless terrorist in a Betty Boop style landscape.
 In 2006 he wrote Carnivore Reflux which he co-directed with James Calvert.

 The film was a Tropfest finalist.
 In 2007, he made his solo directorial debut on a short film called Sweet & Sour, a co-production with China's Shanghai Animation Film Studio.